Koemyy/Koemyy/README.md

 ### Hi there 👋

--👩‍💻 My name is Francine,I'm systems analysis and development student, currently I'm studying JS because I wanna be a Front-end dev, my objective is learn React, Angular and Node.
+-👩‍💻 My name is Francine, I'm systems analysis and development student, currently I'm studying JS because I wanna be a Front-end dev, my objective is learn React, Angular and Node.

 -🔭 I’m looking to collaborate on JS and React projects.